laboratoriobridge/bold/CONTRIBUTING.md

 Use `yarn site:start` to start the Gatsby development server of the documentation website.

 The documentation uses the local built version of bold (from the `lib/` folder), so make sure to run `yarn build` every time you want the changes from the bold components take effect on the Gatsby site generation.

+### Releasing a new version

+First you need to login via `yarn login` and make sure that you have permission to publish a new version.
+Then use `yarn publish`, it will ask what `version` you are publishing, change the `package.json` accordingly, tag the repo, build and publish.
+Finally, just `git push --tags` to send everything to GitHub.